parhamoyan/qutewindow/docs/api/index.rst

 Common Methods
 --------------

-All QuteWindow classes inherit from QWidget and provide these common methods:
+All CuteWindow classes inherit from QWidget and provide these common methods:

 Window Management
 ~~~~~~~~~~~~~~~~~